postsharp/Metalama.Documentation/content/conceptual/sdk/scaffolding.md

 A Metalama SDK solution typically contains the following projects:

 * The _public_ project (`MyExtension` in the diagram below) contains the classes exposed to the consumers of your solution.
-This project is a standard class library and it targets .NET Standard 2.0.
+This project is a standard class library and targets .NET Standard 2.0.
-* The _weaver_ project (`MyExtension.Weaver` in the diagram below) contains the implementation of the public API thanks to the Metalama SDK and Roslyn APIs.
-This project is deployed as a _Roslyn analyzer_.
-It must target _only_ .NET Standard 2.0.
+* The _weaver_ project (`MyExtension.Weaver` in the diagram below) contains the implementation of the public API, utilizing the Metalama SDK and Roslyn APIs.
+This project is deployed as a _Roslyn analyzer_ and must target _only_ .NET Standard 2.0.
-* The _test_ project (`MyExtension.UnitTests` in the diagram below)  is optional but recommended.
-It contains the test suite.
+* The _test_ project (`MyExtension.UnitTests` in the diagram below) is optional but recommended as it contains the test suite.
-* Consumer projects (`MyProject` in the diagram below) may be a part of the same solution or may reference the Metalama extension as a NuGet package.
+* Consumer projects (`MyProject` in the diagram below) can be part of the same solution or may reference the Metalama extension as a NuGet package.

 ## Dependency diagram

-The following graph illustrates the different projects and their dependencies.
+The graph below illustrates the different projects and their dependencies.

 ```mermaid
 graph BT